mrbid/Minetest-Worldmods/README.md

 - `abriglass` new oneway corner and edge glass need crafts
 - `cglass` and `roadnodes` need crafts
 - `armor_addon` rhodochrosite and shadow armor could do with crafts
-- `bakedclayx` could do with crafts for the extended colours
+- `bakedclayx` could do with crafts for the extended colours (using unifieddyes)
 - `btw` monument light has no craft
 - `worldmods/furnishings_mods/homedecor_modpack/homedecor_seating/sofas.lua` and `armchairs.lua` could do with some proper sit code to change the player animation.
 - extend hotbar slot icon images from 23 to 32